November 12, 2013

 Whenever I am tempted to let that little voice of doubt creep up and question my choices, I remind myself of moments like these.
 My children are going to know how to pursue their passions and teach themselves the skills they need fulfill their goals.
 If you have a moment, check out the Valve handbook.
 For the self-motivated individual, it looks like a dream job.
 Are we preparing our children to get jobs like this, or to work in cubicles and punch clocks?

-Hopefully Cole can go to work for the 2030′s version of Valve.
-Cole is only 7, after all.
+Hopefully Nathan can go to work for the 2030′s version of Valve.
+Nathan is only 7, after all.

 I don’t know why, but I feel like responding to this article entitled, “Why I Raise My Children Without God“.
 Now mind you, no one who has met me since I turned 18 would likely say, “Oh that Heather is a fine Christian!”
 Not only do I rarely attend church, but I have spectacularly broken a few major commandments and most of the minor ones.
 The religious teaching my children receive consists of reading various children’s bibles and watching Veggie Tales (both of which, BTW, they adore).
 I never shy away from answering their questions about God, however, and I unflinchingly give them answers that, though refined over the years, are not too far off from the lessons taught in most Sunday Schools.